ava-labs/hypersdk/chunker/README.md

 Gossip Chunks to other validators.
 Desire to see a Chunk included is based on validator's ability to distribute (no regossip by other validators).
-Don't include transactions we have already seen in other chunks in a node's produced chunks.
+Include transactions from our mempool even if we have already seen in other chunks (peer may only send block to some people).
 We include a signature so that we can penalize producers that send multiple chunks at the same height.
 ```
 type Chunk struct {